MichaelCurrin/code-cookbook/recipes/javascript/embed.md

 <pre><code id="target" class="markdown"></code></pre>
 ```

-In the case of a Jekyll site, you might know the language when you setup your code fence blocks or `highlight` Liquid tag.
+In the case of a Jekyll site, you might know the language when you set up your code fence blocks or `highlight` Liquid tag.